rvenugopal/protractorjs-sample/README.md

 - run 'node server.js'  (server will be running at port 3001.  grunt-connect-proxy has been configured so that API requests are forwarded to the API application)

 Open third terminal window
-- Follow setup instructions for installing the selenium standalone server along with starting at https://github.com/angular/protractor?source=c#appendix-a-setting-up-a-standalone-selenium-server
+- Follow setup instructions for installing the selenium standalone server along with starting the server at https://github.com/angular/protractor?source=c#appendix-a-setting-up-a-standalone-selenium-server

 Open fourth terminal (for running the tests) run the command './node_modules/protractor/bin/protractor protractorConf.js'